-After the justice reforms initiated by Lord Woolf in 1999 and subsequent revisions to the legal system, it has become increasingly expensive to pursue small claims, especially car accident claims and road traffic accident claims for injury or damage to a vehicle.
+After the justice reforms initiated by Lord Woolf in 1999 and subsequent revisions to the legal system, it has become increasingly expensive to pursue small claims.
+This is especially true for Road Accident Claims for personal injury or damage to a vehicle.

-However, if a claim stays within the portal process it is likely to be significantly cheaper in legal costs than those that fall outside the system.
-It is important to know that there are strict deadlines in place for each stage of the process, and if you breach any of these deadlines then the claim is rejected from the portal and your legal costs to continue with the case could soar.
+However, if a claim stays within the Claims Portal process it is likely to be significantly cheaper in legal costs than those that fall outside the system.
+That there are strict deadlines in place for each stage of the process, and if you breach any of these deadlines then your claim will be rejected from the Claims Portal and your legal costs to continue with the case could soar.

 Before the Claims Portal was introduced, pursuing road traffic accident (RTA) claims could take months, if not years.
-By ensuring that small to medium-sized claims all go through the same system and eliminating a huge amount of red tape that previously clogged things up horribly, the process has now been speeded up significantly.
-In effect, it can take as little as just under four months from start to finish, rather than the previous average of around 12 months.
+By ensuring that small to medium-sized claims all go through the same system and by eliminating all of the red tape that previously clogged things up, the process has now sped up significantly.

-If you’ve been a victim of a road traffic accident, claims that take years to resolve can have a huge financial impact on your life.
-By cutting that time down to weeks, even if it is to get an initial ‘interim’ compensation settlement before pursuing a higher claim through the Courts, you remove a huge amount of financial concern from the equation.
-This allows you to focus on recovering from your injuries, rather than worrying about your bank balance.
+If you've been a victim of a road traffic accident, a lengthy claims process could have a huge financial impact on your life.
+By cutting the time it takes to get a payment down from months or even years to just weeks, a huge financial burden can be lifted.
+This could be an interim payment while the claim is ongoing or a final settlement, but either way this allows you to focus on recovering from your injuries, rather than worrying about your bank balance.

 Reduces ATE Insurance Costs

 After the Event insurance can be very expensive (especially if your income has been affected by a road traffic accident).
-Premiums have dropped, however, since the Portal was introduced from a typical cost of £400 per case down to under £100 per case.
+Premiums for this type of insurance have dropped on average since the Portal was introduced.

 How Do I Get Started?

-Call our team of Personal Injury Solicitors and Litigation Lawyers for free legal advice and to find out if you have a solid basis to pursue a claim.
+Call our team of Personal Injury Solicitors and Litigation Lawyers for free initial advice and to find out if you have a solid basis to pursue a claim.

 If your claim is worth over £1,000 and under £25,000, once instructed to represent you, your Personal Injury Solicitor/Lawyer will complete a Claim Notification Form, which is sent electronically to the defendant’s insurance company.
 The defendant will also get a paper copy of this sent directly to their home address.

-Important Note: A key fact to know is that the Solicitor must state whether the claimant was wearing a seat belt at the time of the accident.
+A key fact to note is that the Solicitor must state whether the claimant was wearing a seat belt at the time of the accident.